Skip to main content

 Myth 4: “They all want to come to the UK.”

-Fact: The UK hosts only around 1% of the world’s refugees.
+Fact: The UK hosts only around 0.5% of the world’s refugees and people seeking asylum.

 In Europe, the UK ranks 17th per capita for hosting refugees.
 Most displaced people are hosted by lower-income countries.